CSCfi/scalable-python/Doc/tutorial/inputoutput.rst

 of file objects; the standard output file can be referenced as ``sys.stdout``.
 See the Library Reference for more information on this.)

-.. index:: module: string

 Often you'll want more control over the formatting of your output than simply printing space-separated values.
 There are two ways to format your output; the first way is to do all the string handling yourself; using string slicing and concatenation operations you can create any layout you can imagine.
-The standard module :mod:`string` contains some useful operations for padding strings to a given column width; these will be discussed shortly.
+The string types have some methods that perform useful operations for padding strings to a given column width; these will be discussed shortly.
 The second way is to use the :meth:`str.format` method.

+The :mod:`string` module contains a :class:`~string.Template` class which offers yet another way to substitute values into strings.

 One question remains, of course: how do you convert values to strings?
 Luckily, Python has ways to convert any value to a string: pass it to the :func:`repr`